William Aberhart: Electoral record

+Policy

-His government did not implement much of the Social Credit policies promised in the party's election platform, because of the province's very poor financial position in the depths of the Depression.
+Aberhart's government did not implement much of the Social Credit policies promised in the party's election platform, in part because of the province's almost disastrous financial position in the depths of the Depression.

 The federal government's opposition to Social Credit was a significant block to Aberhart's policy goals.
 The federal government has jurisdiction over Canadian currency and banks, under the British North America Act, 1867.
 However, there was no constitutional barrier to Alberta producing its own currency, which Aberhart's government did to a limited degree with its prosperity certificates.
 Aberhart did threaten the power of private banks with his government's extension of the UFA government's foreclosure moratorium and mandatory debt adjustment.
 But a law to tax banks was overturned on constitutional grounds.
 Later, the government started its own banks, which carry on as the Alberta Treasury Branch (ATB Financial).